-This map shows sites in South East Queensland that have had fire ants in the last 12 months.
+This map shows sites in Queensland that have had fire ants in the last 12 months.

-Use the fire ant map to view a snapshot of recent fire ant detections in South East Queensland.
+Use the fire ant map to view a snapshot of recent fire ant detections in Queensland.
 You can browse the interactive map below to see fire ant sites near you.

 Map data is collected using ‘suspect ant reports’ submitted by members of the public, and fire ant nests identified by our program officers.
 This map only shows confirmed infested sites where our staff have verified the suspect ant as a fire ant.